kodecocodes/i9t/app-thinning/app-thinning.markdown

 This will spit out a list of the content that occupies the IPA bundle for Old CA Maps.

 Notice that there are 3 images of different sizes by the name **Santa Cruz**.
 This means that the these sets of images are not being put into an Asset Catalog.
-Make sure this is the case by dumping all of the image names of the Asset Catalog in LLDB.
+Make sure this is the case by dumping all of the image names of the Asset Catalog.
 Again in LLDB, type:

 ```
 (lldb) dump_asset_names